ljl-geek/local-repo-cache/README.md

 # local-repo-cache
 Local repo caching using artifactory

+**********

+THIS PROJECT IS ABANDONED DUE TO THE FREE VERSION OF ARTIFACTORY NOT BEING COMPATIBLE WITH EXISTING SERVICES ON MY DEV BOX.

+Yes, I'm bing lazy in not wanting to troubleshoot someone else's Java just to be able to do a demo project.
+It's an awesome idea, but the up-front hassles of trying to get the open-source version of artifactory configured on a machine with other needed services running isn't worth my time.
+I may revist it later if I get another dedicated system to develop with.

+**********

 Context:  OEL8 free version relies upon repos that are ever updating.
 This makes control of delivery difficult.
 The same issue exists with EPEL and EPEL-TESTING.
 We want to regularly pull in updates from these upstream repos on a monthly basis.
 We also want to retain older package versions should we need to roll back or lock installs to a particular version.
 We utilize artifactory as our binary artifact repository.

 Task 0)